vcolen/vcolen/README.md

 ### Thank you for taking interest in my profile! 🥳

--  iOS developer
-- 📊 Data Science researcher
+- 📊 Data Scientist
-- 💻 Coding is my passion :)
+- - 💻 Coding is my passion :)

 <div align="center">
   <a href="https://github.com/vcolen">